×

 We asked people if there is a lot of crime.
 They answered:

 "Santa Ana, has been known to experience a significant amount of crime.
 The city, like many others in El Salvador, is affected by gang violence and organized crime.
 Crimes such as theft, assault, and robbery are common, and there are also instances of more serious crimes like murder and kidnapping.
 The crime rate in Santa Ana is a concern for both residents and visitors.
 The local authorities are working to combat crime, but it remains a persistent issue.
-It's important for anyone visiting or living in Santa Ana to take precautions and be aware of their surroundings to stay safe," remarked one expat living in Santa Ana, El Salvador.
+It's important for anyone visiting or living in Santa Ana to take precautions and be aware of their surroundings to stay safe," said one expat in Santa Ana.

 About the Author